oz1m/PC/Dictionary.md

 - na: aspect specifier particle: imperfect, continuous

 ### Sentences modifier
 - li: object specifier.
-Noun in the left is the object of the verb in the current sentence
+Noun in the right is the object of the verb in the current sentence.

+- ke: indirect object specifier.
+Noun in the right is the destination of the sentence.

 - du: possessive specifier.
 Noun in the left is possessed by noun in the right (ex.: kani du mi)